Excited with a New Assignment–Helping Protect the Freedom to Read

 Warding off a Zealous Censor of Maurice Sendak’s “In the Night Kitchen”

-One such occasion arose one day in the early 1980s, when a somewhat elderly woman customer who I recognized from a previous visit to our store, a Mrs. Stewart, came in and without hesitation asked if we had Maurice Sendak’s In the Night Kitchen.
+One such occasion arose one day in the early 1980s, when a rather elderly woman customer who I recognized from a previous visit to our store, a Mrs. Stewart, came in and without hesitation asked if we had Maurice Sendak’s In the Night Kitchen.
 She was emphatic in saying she wanted to purchase it, in fact, she said, “I want to buy all the copies you have.”
-I blanched, worrying if I’d be able to find a copy, or multiple copies if we had them–we always hated to miss a multiple copy sale if we could avoid it.
+I blanched, worrying if I’d be able to find a copy, or multiple copies if we had them—we always hated to miss a multiple copy sale if we could avoid doing so.
 There was something weird about Mrs. Stewart’s nervous energy, but it didn’t stop me from feeling satisfaction when I quickly put my hands on a copy, and established with certainty that it was our last one.
-Mrs. Stewart had come back to the childrens section with me and I eagerly presented it to her, adding that it was unfortunately our only copy, though I added, we would certainly be ordering more.
+Mrs. Stewart had come back to the children’s section with me and I eagerly presented it to her, adding that it was unfortunately our only copy, though I added, we would certainly be ordering more.
 She grabbed it from me, a bit aggressively, and said, “I’m going to buy it so no one else can.
 You should not be selling this book.
 It shows a naked boy and his private parts.
 I want you to stop selling this book.
 You must not reorder it or sell it any longer!”

-Realizing that my gambit had removed from her hands what she considered to be this very offensive book, she reached to regain possession of it but by now it was behind the counter, as I had handed it to my mother.
-Angry and frustrated, she began yelling, repeating with horror in her tone, “The boy in that book is naked and you should not be it selling it.
+Realizing that in my gambit to get her out of the store, I had also taken from her hands what she considered to be this very offensive book, she reached to regain possession of it but by now I was behind the counter and handed the copy to my mother.
+Angry and frustrated, Mrs Stewart began yelling, repeating with horror in her tone, “The boy in that book is naked and you should not be it selling it.
 I must buy that book so no one else can!”

 Again, trying to avoid yelling over her, I said, “I will not sell you this book.
 Our customers have a right to buy any of our books, and we will not stop carrying this book just because you don’t approve of it.”
 She took a long time to decide to leave, though eventually she saw that I wasn’t going to sell her the book under any circumstances.
 She never came in our store again.